yury-gorbachev/OpenVINO_Retinaface/README.md

 This is OpenVINO based demo for RetinaFace.
 Forked from PyTorch implementation that is available here: [https://github.com/wang-xinyu/Pytorch_Retinaface](https://github.com/wang-xinyu/Pytorch_Retinaface).

+Torch dependency for demo has been eliminated and code can run without it.
+Some postprocessing steps are kept as is with minimal optimizations performed.

 ## Steps to reproduce

 ### Clone source and install packages